valvicthe/Hydroxide/README.md

 Once you have downloaded the proper BepInEx for your Among Us build, you want to open your Among Us installation directory (where `Among Us.exe` and `GameAssembly.dll` are located), and extract the contents of BepInEx into the Among Us directory.
 Alongside the `Among Us.exe` file, you should see new files and folders such as `winhttp.dll`, `BepInEx`, and `dotnet`.
 If you do not see those files then your archival program may have extracted them into its own seperate folder than the current directory, if that is the case then open the newly created folder, and drag and drop all the contents into the same directory that `Among Us.exe` is located at.
 Assuming everything was done correctly, BepInEx should be installed and you are ready to download Hydra.

 ## Installing Hydra
-To download Hydra, you simply need to go to the [Releases](https://github.com/MrDiamond64/Hydra/releases) tab, download the `HydraMenu.dll` file, and copy and paste the `HydraMenu.dll` file into the `./BepInEx/plugins/` directory.
+To download Hydra, you simply need to go to the [Releases](https://github.com/valvicthe/Hydroxide/releases) tab, download the `HydroxideMenu.dll` file, and copy and paste the `HydroxideMenu.dll` file into the `./BepInEx/plugins/` directory.
 After you have done that, you can open Among Us.
 Opening Among Us for the first time after installing BepInEx will be different than normal, it may take much longer to start and you will see a terminal window.
 This is completely normal, the start delay is part of the BepInEx preflight process.
 Any subsequent launches of Among Us will not have this delay.
 After waiting a bit, Among Us should open and a mod icon should show up at the top right of your screen, at this point Hydra is ready and you can now get straight into having fun with Hydra!

 ## Using Hydra
-You can access the Hydra UI by pressing `Insert` on your keyboard.
+You can access the Hydroxide UI by pressing `Insert` on your keyboard.
 Depending on your keyboard, you may have to toggle Num Lock or press the function key alongside the Insert key to get the menu to show up.
-After pressing Insert, you should see the Hydra UI.
-The Hydra UI has multiple parts: the sections pane, and the features panes.
+After pressing Insert, you should see the Hydroxide UI.
+The Hydroxide UI has multiple parts: the sections pane, and the features panes.
 The sections pane will have a list of tabs such as `Self`, `Host`, and `Anticheat`.
 Pressing any of these tabs will show the features for this section in the Features Pane.
 The Features Pane will have sliders, buttons, and checkboxes which can be used to configure Hydra.

 # TODO
 - [ ] Improve anticheat with more checks (such as sabotaging as crewmate)